 Multiphoton microscopy has revolutionized three-dimensional (3D) imaging of biological tissues over the past 10 years.
 Notably, second harmonic generation (SHG) microscopy enables imaging of collagen without any labelling and with unequalled sensitivity in intact tissues [1].
 This is directly related to the property of SHG to be nonzero only in dense and non-centrosymmetrical materials.
-Nevertheless, the build-up of SHG is a complex issue because of its coherent nonlinear nature and of the heterogeneity of collagen distribution in tissues.
+However, the build-up of SHG signals is a complex issue because of its coherent nonlinear nature and of the heterogeneity of collagen distribution in tissues.
 Collagen is indeed organized as fibrils, which size and 3D organization is specific to each tissue (skin, artery, lung, bone...).
 Extracting as much information as possible about the structure of a tissue from SHG images is therefore an active research field.
-An effective method consists in varying the excitation polarization, which yields the collagen orientation in every pixel [2].
-Nevertheless, numerical simulations are needed to model this polarimetric SHG (pSHG) signal for realistic tissue geometries and reconstruct in a reliable way the collagen distribution at sub-micrometer scale.
+In particular, varying the excitation polarization can yield the collagen orientation in some situations [2].
+Nevertheless, numerical simulations are needed to model this polarimetric SHG (pSHG) signal for realistic tissue geometries and reconstruct in a reliable way the collagen distribution at submicrometer scale.

-This project aims at modeling pSHG in the Human cornea and compare these numerical simulations to pSHG images recorded recently by our group (Fig. 1).
-Two approaches will be implemented, based on previous work at LOB [3]: (i) a semi-analytical approach based on Green's functions, which considers only nonlinear refractive indices; (ii) a full numerical approach using Finite Difference Time-Domain (FDTD) to take into account nanometer-scale heterogeneities in the refractive index that may affect the wave propagation.
+This project aims at modeling pSHG in the Human cornea and use these numerical simulations to provide quantitative measurements from pSHG images recorded recently by our group (Fig. 1).
+Two approaches will be implemented, based previous LOB on work at [3]: (i) a semi-analytical approach based on Green's functions, which considers only nonlinear indices but with complex tensors; (ii) a full numerical approach using Finite Difference Time-Domain (FDTD) to take into account nanometer-scale heterogeneities in the refractive index that may affect the wave propagation.
 The internship mainly aims at developing Green Function and FDTD pipelines for simulating the anisotropy of collagen fibrils and the heterogeneity of their 3D distribution.

-This project will take place in the "Advanced Microscopies" and "Nanoimaging" groups at the Lab for Optics and Biosciences (LOB), located on the Polytechnique campus in Palaiseau.
+This project will take place in the "Advanced Microscopies" group at the Lab for Optics and Biosciences (LOB), located on the Polytechnique campus in Palaiseau.
 The LOB is an interdisciplinary lab with both physicists and biologists who develop together new approaches in optics, computational physics, image analysis, cell/developmental biology and biophysics to study biological systems.